kamil-spletsteser/spring-clean-logging/README.md

 ### ⚽️ The goal of SCL

+SCL is Spring Framework based module providing the ability to configure logs in `.properties` file

 ### 🚀 Getting started

+#### Setting up dependency in `pom.xml`

 Currently, there is no artifact published to public repository, instead script `mvn-install-locally.sh` can be used to install in local maven repository.

-#### `pom.xmn`

 ```xml
 <dependency>